beasteers/preact-habitat-base/README.md

 # this will open a browser window at localhost:9009
 # it will automatically refresh when you make changes

-# create/edit your component in `src/components/index.js`
+# * create/edit your component in `src/components/index.js`
-# to change how the demo page looks, edit `index.html`
+# * to change how the demo page looks, edit `index.html`

 ### Production

 # build an optimized bundle
 npm run build

+# You can find your bundled widget at:
+cp build/bundle.js /your/wordpress/server/or/something/
 ```

 #### Docker